JosephThorpe/nanopore/README.md

 - Maximum/median/average contig size.
 Usually computed after removing the smallest contigs (e.g. discarding all contigs shorter than 150 bp).

-We can compute these statistics with the help of a tool called quast (made by the same developers as spades).
+We can compute these statistics with the help of a tool called QUAST (made by the same developers as spades).
 To get the statistics first navigate to the assembly directory and run `quast`

 ```
-cd sample1
-quast -r ../tb.fasta -o quast/short short/scaffolds.fasta
+quast -r tb.fasta -o quast/short short/scaffolds.fasta
 ```

 After it has finished you can examine the outputs.
 To view the result, open up the html in the browser of your choice.